jtkiley/dotfiles/README.markdown

 ```

-### Package installs
+## Package installs

-The `scripts/initial_setup.sh` script is intended to call per-app scripts that configure each app or install its packages.
+The `scripts/initial_setup.sh` script calls per-app scripts that configure each app or install its packages.
 It also copies (non-personalized) config files over from the `configs/` directory.

 - Python
 - Homebrew